appurist/gh-latest/README.md

 This is a *very specific* tool for my own needs, but is open-source in case it is of use to others, either directly or as example code.

-The next version will support unzipping the downloaded file (if you chose zip).

 **Note:** It does not use project versions or tags, it uses the publish date and will download the latest.

 ### Download